Skip to main content

 How Meters Work

-2. Your application records events against those meters via the SDK, NATS, or automatically through MCP tool calls
+2. Your application records usage via the SDK, NATS, or automatically through MCP tool calls

 3. Other systems consume the data — plans enforce limits, billing calculates costs, dashboards visualize trends